kleinbottle/swanlotus/content/blogs/radians/radians.md

 \end{aligned}
 $${#eq:euleridentity}

-@eq:euleridentity has been described as the most poetic equation in all of mathematics as it [unites in one equation the five most fundamental entities in all of mathematics](https://www.livescience.com/51399-eulers-identity.html), $e, i, \pi, 1$ and $0$.
+@eq:euleridentity has been described as the most poetic equation in all of mathematics as it [unites in one equation the five most fundamental quantities in all of mathematics](https://www.livescience.com/51399-eulers-identity.html), $e, i, \pi, 1$ and $0$.
 And it could not have come about without radians.
 With that epiphany on beauty, we shall conclude our tale of two measures.

 ## Feedback